Techtonica/curriculum/roadmap.md

 - Write CSS selectors that target a specific tag
 - Change the color, background-color, font, font-size, text-align, cursor

+## Giving Presentations

 ## Bootstrap

+**Students will be able to**:
+- Incorporate Bootstrap by linking to it from a CDN
+- Incorporate Bootstrap by downloading it to their project directory
+- Create a responsive layout that looks appropriate in both desktop and mobile browsers

+## UI/UX Design

-**Students will be able to** create a responsive layout using Bootstrap.
+**Students will be able to**:

-## UI and UX

-**Students will understand** how to design user interfaces and how to research and test UIs to improve the user experience of a web site.
+- Explain the role of user interface design in providing a good user experience
+- Choose fonts, layouts, and colors that support their site's goals

 ## Sass

 **Students will be able to** use Sass to preprocess the CSS on a web page.

-## JavaScript and jQuery
+## JavaScript

 **Students will be able to**:
+- Use variables and math operators
+- Use conditionals, loops, and functions
-- Use the `<script>` tag
+- Use arrays and dictionaries
-- Add JavaScript to a webpage
+- Use the `<script>` tag to add JavaScript to a web page
 - Select a DOM element
 - Use the Developer Console to debug their JavaScript

+## jQuery

+**Students will be able to**:
+- Select a DOM element (much more easily now!)
+- Modify existing elements and insert new ones

 ## Inclusion

 **Students will understand** how to recognize systemic problems and contribute to an inclusive community culture.
+Students will discuss unconscious bias, privilege, allyship, common issues, microaggressions, empathy, and strategies to improve environments.

+## APIs / AJAX

+**Students will be able to**:
+- Explain the difference between synchronous and asynchronous calls
+- Read the documentation for an API (e.g., Twilio API)
+- Make asynchronous calls to an API
+- Use threads and promises to update the UI when an API call returns
+- Execute tasks on specific threads (e.g., modifying UI on the main thread)

+## React

+**Students will be able to**:
+- Explain the Pros and Cons of using React vs. other tools, like jQuery
+- Create a simple React Component
+- Hook up user actions to state changes in the UI

+## Web Patterns

+## Python

+## Django

 ## Databases